Health Insurance

 Medicaid Income Limits

-The upper-income threshold for Medicaid or RMA varies by state.
+The upper-income threshold for Medicaid varies by state.
 In most states, it is 138% of the federal poverty level for adults and higher for children.
 Some state have lower income limits.

-If you or your family members are receiving Medicaid or RMA, you must report any change of income to the Medicaid/RMA issuing agency.
-When your income exceeds the threshold for Medicaid in your state, your Medicaid/RMA will be discontinued, and you will need to obtain a private health plan.
+If you or your family members are receiving Medicaid, you must report any change of income to the Medicaid issuing agency.
+When your income exceeds the threshold for Medicaid in your state, your Medicaid will be discontinued, and you will need to obtain a private health plan.

-If you fail to report a change of income and continue using Medicaid/RMA when not eligible, the state may demand that you pay back all medical bills incurred during the period of ineligibility!
+If you fail to report a change of income and continue using Medicaid when not eligible, the state may demand that you pay back all medical bills incurred during the period of ineligibility!

 Medicaid Coverage

 Medicaid insurance covers all necessary medical services, including routine doctor visits, urgent care visits, emergency room visits, treatment of chronic conditions, diagnostic procedures, surgeries and hospitalization, labor and delivery and prescription medication.
-All these services are covered at no cost to you.
-Coverage of dental and vision services varies by state.
+All these services are covered at no or very low cost to you.
+Dental coverage varies by state.

 When applying for Medicaid, you can request retroactive coverage of medical services for three preceding months.